Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Type-specific Information (32 bits):
 : The use of this field depends on the particular control packet type.
-Handshake packets don't use this field.
+Handshake packets do not use this field.

 Control Information Field (variable length):
 : The use of this field is defined by the Control Type field of the control packet.